Case Study Banner for PromptOwl.ai project: Desktop high fidelity prototype

 Overview

-PromptOwl.ai is a B2B SaaS no-code tool designed for both technical and non-technical users to create, manage, and deploy optimized AI prompts and chatbots.
-By simplifying generative AI workflows, PromptOwl empowers teams to harness AI's full potential efficiently and effectively through prompt engineering.
+PromptOwl.ai is a B2B SaaS no-code tool designed to create, manage, and deploy optimized AI prompts and chatbots.
+By simplifying generative AI workflows, PromptOwl empowers enterprise teams to use AI through prompt engineering.

-This redesign focuses on improving the prompt creation experience for nontechnical users, while balancing the pain points of technical users.
+I redesigned the prompt creation experience to improve usability for non-technical users, while balancing the pain points of technical users.

-Due to the tight project timeline and the need to deliver a beta product quickly, we prioritized getting a functional product to market which limited our ability to deeply explore user needs and validate assumptions early on.
+Due to the need to deliver a beta product quickly, we prioritized getting a functional product to market, which limited our ability to deeply explore user needs through research and validate assumptions early on.

-Despite research limitations, we conducted a Heuristic Evaluation using Jakob Nielsen's 10 Usability Heuristics and identified the following usability issues:
+I navigated these constraints and conducted a heuristic evaluation using Jakob Nielsen's 10 Usability Heuristics to identify the following issues:

 Stakeholder Feedback